 You know this, yet time and again when it comes to interviewing for a civilian job, you skip the intel briefing.

-Put yourself in the shoes of the interviewer.
-As a hiring employer, you weed through 50 resumes to fill a position and select five people to interview who meet the requirements of the job.
+A hiring employer will weed through 50 resumes to fill a position and select five people to interview who meet the requirements of the job.
 Based on the résumés alone, any of those five could fill the position; the interview is the determining factor on who will get hired.

 The interviewer is looking for someone who possesses the intangible attributes for long-term success, someone who will fit in well with the company culture and, most importantly, someone who shows initiative and ambition.
 As someone who has conducted hundreds of interviews, I can tell without question the person who knows the most about my company, its successes, its problems, its products and its goals will be the person I ultimately hire.